Arunsangeeta/airlineServiesReview/README.md

 <br>
 From the above flights QATAR AIRWAYS and SINGAPORE has most positive review.
 <br>
-Turkish airline airline has most negative review.
+Turkish airline has most negative review.
 <br>
 The busiest months are december, january, october and november.
 <br>